react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 Inherits properties from its parent, HTMLElement.

-- [ ] `HTMLImageElement.complete` [Read only].
+- [ ] [`HTMLImageElement.complete`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/complete) [Read only].
 Returns a boolean value that is true if the browser has finished fetching the image, whether successful or not.
 That means this value is also true if the image has no src value indicating an image to load.
-- [ ] `HTMLImageElement.currentSrc` [Read only].
+- [ ] [`HTMLImageElement.currentSrc`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/currentSrc) [Read only].
 Returns a USVString representing the URL from which the currently displayed image was loaded.
 This may change as the image is adjusted due to changing conditions, as directed by any media queries which are in place.
-- [ ] `HTMLImageElement.naturalHeight` [Read only].
+- [ ] [`HTMLImageElement.naturalHeight`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/naturalHeight) [Read only].
 Returns an integer value representing the intrinsic height of the image in CSS pixels, if it is available; else, it shows 0.
 This is the height the image would be if it were rendered at its natural full size.
-- [ ] `HTMLImageElement.naturalWidth` [Read only].
+- [ ] [`HTMLImageElement.naturalWidth`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/naturalWidth) [Read only].
 An integer value representing the intrinsic width of the image in CSS pixels, if it is available; otherwise, it will show 0.
 This is the width the image would be if it were rendered at its natural full size.

 ### Events

 - [ ] `error`.
-Also available via the `onError` prop.
+Also available via the `on-error` prop.
 - [ ] `load`.
-Also available via the `onLoad` prop.
+Also available via the `on-load` prop.

 ## HTMLInputElement